KaiYuanC/my_wm_config/README.md

 # my_wm_config

+[2025-04-01] Update:
+Ever since a mac update, I started a issue with moving windows between workspaces with my setup with yabai + skhd + spacebar.
+This seem to be a [common issue](https://github.com/koekeishiya/yabai/issues/1096) I then followed the recommendation to migrate my wm to [aerospace](https://nikitabobko.github.io/AeroSpace/guide).
+And therefore storing my personal config here.
+I've also decided to try 'alt' keys a try.

+I have referred heavily to [Josean Martinez's guide](https://www.josean.com/posts/how-to-setup-aerospace-tiling-window-manager)

+---

 If you would like to set up an [i3vm](https://i3wm.org/) ish windows manager on a MacOs Computer... please read on!

 I took inspirations from this lovely blog post by Christ Bargmann [So you want i3wm on MacOs?](https://cbrgm.net/so-you-want-i3wm-on-macos/).
 This blog will have a better explaination on how and why.
 Since I am not a heavy *alt* user, I *alt*ered his setup alittle bit and replaced alts with ctrls.